PresleyRobb/inverted_pendulum_/README.md

-*Assuming you have ROS 2 Humble and Gazebo Harmonic running on Ubuntu 22.04*
+*Assuming you have ROS 2 Humble and Gazebo Harmonic running on Ubuntu 22.04* *I apologize that the folder is named ros2 and not something like "pendulum_ros" I will fix soon*

-Download pendulum_ros and gazebo folders
+Download ros2 and gazebo folders

-move pendulum_ros folder into ros_ws
+move ros2 folder into ros_ws

-cd ~/ros_ws/pendulum_ros
+cd ~/ros_ws/ros2

 colcon build --packages-select crazyflie_pendulum_sim